FlyingSheldon/ParallelProject/README.md

 Then you can move `build/src/pp` anywhere to execute it.

+The Dockerfile in the root directory can be a good reference of how to build pp on Linux.

 ## How to use pp

 Run `pp --help` for helper message.